google/oboe/FullGuide.md

 ## Creating an audio stream

-The Oboe library follows a [builder design pattern](https://en.wikipedia.org/wiki/Builder_pattern) and provides the class `OboeStreamBuilder`.
+The Oboe library follows a [builder design pattern](https://en.wikipedia.org/wiki/Builder_pattern) and provides the class `StreamBuilder`.

-  1. Set the audio stream configuration using an OboeStreamBuilder.
+  1. Set the audio stream configuration using an StreamBuilder.
 Use the builder functions that correspond to the stream parameters.
 These optional set functions are available:

-    OboeStreamBuilder streamBuilder;
+    StreamBuilder streamBuilder;

     streamBuilder.setDeviceId(deviceId);
     streamBuilder.setDirection(direction);